June 21, 2025

 September 2023

-Iran doesn’t have a challenge deterring.
-Decades of patterning in NATO news ensured Iran’s credibility as a formidable adversary.
+Iran didn’t and doesn’t have a challenge deterring.
+A half century of incited patterning in NATO and non-NATO news ensured Iran’s credibility as a formidable adversary.

 The United States started to improve relations with Iran until events in Israel surprised all sides in the United States.
-The Biden-Harris administration said they’re ready for a comprehensive peace deal - as shown in the image below.
-And former President Trump said nearly the same thing.
-He appeared on Fox News (on March 17, 2024) and said he wants Iran to sign the Abraham peace accord, too.
+The Biden-Harris administration said they were ready for a comprehensive peace deal - as shown in the image below.
+And then-former President Trump said nearly the same thing.
+He appeared on Fox News (on March 17, 2024) and said he wanted Iran to sign the Abraham peace accord, too.

-There’s an Israeli plan to rebuild Palestinian neighborhoods into a modern Gaza city that can be given to Palestinians under the control of Islamic countries friendly to all sides.
-Iran therefore can help resolve the matter easily simply by calling for all Palestinian political parties to be included in this or any other peace deal.
+There was an Israeli plan around that time announced to rebuild Palestinian neighborhoods into a modern Gaza city that to be given to Palestinians under the control of Islamic countries friendly to all sides.

 November 25, 2023

-Sanctions relief isn’t as important to Iran as NATO governments seem to believe, because the U.S. didn’t use to seem to Iran to keep its word from U.S. administration to administration.
+Sanctions relief probably wasn’t as important to Iran as NATO governments seemed to believe, because the U.S. didn’t use to seem to Iran to keep its word from U.S. administration to administration.
 And the United States has an unfortunate reputation with other countries in the region for taking accounts of ordinary people through sanctions during decades of interventions there.
-Iran also doesn’t need permission to trade because Iran trades freely with a majority of the world’s population already.
-Iran is becoming very successful without integrating the population with Europe and the United States yet.
-The country also prioritizes other values far before economic ones.
-So NATO shouldn’t expect to influence Iran with promises of financial gain.
-The Iranian government views itself as a protector of impoverished people throughout the Middle East and Asia.
-But new free trading opportunities and generosity from Europe and the United States are still symbolically important - and therefore an important way NATO and Iran can achieve improving relations.
-Many people in western countries believe sanctions relief is the right attitude for everyone to have towards a population that deserves the most opportunities possible and government that’s a genuinely potential partner in peace.
+Iran also didn’t need permission to trade because Iran traded freely with a majority of the world’s population already.
+Iran became very successful without integrating the population with Europe and the United States.
+The country also prioritized other values far before economic ones.
+So NATO shouldn’t perhaps shouldn’t have expected to influence Iran with promises of financial gain.
+The Iranian government viewed itself as a protector of impoverished people throughout the Middle East and Asia.
+But new free trading opportunities and generosity from Europe and the United States were still symbolically important - and therefore an important way NATO and Iran could have achieved improving relations.
+Many people in western countries believed sanctions relief was the right attitude for everyone to have towards a population that deserved the most opportunities possible and government that was a genuinely potential partner in peace.

-Europe doesn’t want more disgruntled immigration from the region, and prefers for people to have opportunities in all home countries instead.
-Europe is overwhelmed already.
+Europe clearly didn’t want more disgruntled immigration from the region, and preferred for people to have opportunities in all home countries instead.
+Europe was overwhelmed already.

-(The Iranian government has benefitted a lot from an exclusionary attitude from NATO, because it forced the Iranian people to innovate independently.
+(The Iranian government had benefitted a lot from an exclusionary attitude from NATO, because it forced the Iranian people to innovate independently.
 Iran has quietly/humbly advanced far further and faster than western governments seem to believe.
-Iran has advanced fast enough to be one of the most desirable alliances at the United Nations.
-NATO has underestimated the possible benefit to NATO of improving relations.
-NATO has also underestimated the benefit of encouraging competing countries such as Iran to rely upon western innovation.
+Iran advanced fast enough to be one of the most desirable alliances at the United Nations.
+NATO perhaps underestimated the possible benefit to NATO of improving relations.
+NATO also perhaps underestimated the benefit of encouraging competing countries such as Iran to rely upon western innovation.
 It’s still a tremendous missed opportunity.)

-Iranians are deeply ethical and always generously help less fortunate states, sometimes including ones that aren’t giving the same treatment in return.
-Israel, Europe and the United States are all deterred by a country that would love to be able to openly help everyone.
+Iranians have always been deeply ethical and always generously helped less fortunate states, sometimes including ones that weren’t giving the same treatment in return.
+Israel, Europe and the United States seemed to this writer to have all been deterred by a country that would have loved to be able to openly help everyone.

-There is significant economic progress in Iranian-U.S. relations in 2023.
-This writer understands the United States returned $6 billion to Iran that was held by the United States.
-There is a $10 billion sanctions waiver benefitting Iran in Iraq as well.
-And this writer understands that a neutral intermediary country aligned with Iran will continue to use all of these funds for the benefit of the Iranian population.
-If true, this was an exemplary and courageous decision for peace.
+There was significant economic progress in Iranian-U.S. relations in 2023 that didn’t result in a peace accord.
+This writer understood from media statements that the United States returned $6 billion to Iran that was held by the United States.
+There was a $10 billion sanctions waiver benefitting Iran in Iraq as well.
+And this writer understood that a neutral intermediary country aligned with Iran was to continue to use all of those funds for the benefit of the Iranian population.
+If true, that was a genuine economic decision for peace.

-This was the right thing for President Biden to do for peace.
+This was perhaps the right thing for President Biden to do for peace.
 The release of six Americans was created as a rationale.
-And they are safely home.
-This writer hopes this was the much needed breakthrough in U.S.A.-Iran relations.
-Further peaceful normalization is in the interest of the populations involved.
+And they were safely returned home.
+This writer hoped that this was the much needed breakthrough in U.S.A.-Iran relations.
+Further peaceful normalization seems to be in the interest of the populations involved.

-Iran knows how to deter better than most countries because Iran was forced to by NATO to deter when NATO incorrectly attributed public safety incidences to other countries that had no involvement in creating them.
-Iran had to look fierce and become that way to some extent to avoid foreign intervention.
+Iran knows how to deter better than most countries because Iran was forced to by NATO because NATO seemed to incorrectly attribute public safety incidences to other countries that had no involvement in creating them.
+Iran had to look fierce and perhaps felt had to become that way to some extent to avoid foreign intervention.
 Iran became a completely credible competitor.
-But the truth is that Iran is peaceful.
-All countries have come to view Iran as formidable and unpredictable - and consequently desirable security alliance.
-But Iran has always made a phenomenal consistent effort for peace.
-The sensitive and compassionate side to the Iranian government and people is often visible in the government's communication strategy.
-Iran can’t resist revealing the integrity of everyone involved from time to time including in communication.
-Iran cares deeply about peace with ALL other countries.
+But the truth is that Iran was guided by a peaceful religion.
+All countries came to view Iran as formidable and unpredictable - and consequently desirable security alliance.
+But Iran also made a phenomenal consistent effort for peace.
+The sensitive and compassionate side to the Iranian government and people was often visible in the government's communication strategy.
+Iran couldn’t resist revealing the integrity of people involved from time to time including in communication.
+Iran cared deeply about peace with ALL other countries.

-Iran has strived for great relations globally for decades with diplomatic outreach throughout the region and beyond.
+Iran strived for great relations globally for decades with diplomatic outreach throughout the region and beyond.
 Iran used government media appearances to successfully improve relations with rival Saudi Arabia with U.S. help, for instance, which brought peace and calm to Yemen recently.
-Iranian officials have also participated in perhaps a hundred peace talks regionally.
+Iranian officials also participated in perhaps a hundred peace talks regionally.
 For instance, Iran orchestrated a real and lasting peace between Iran's friendly neighbor Syria and their "rival" country Turkey.
 (This represented a tremendous diplomatic accomplishment for the entire region, because Iran and NATO were essentially negotiating peace with each other through intermediary countries.)
-Iran is well known to keep its word (even when other countries aren't as reliable).
-Iran also has a reputation at the United Nations for integrity.
-Therefore, the country is usually invited to peace talks by other countries in need of helpful diplomacy.
+Iran was well known to keep promises to other governments (even when other countries weren’t as reliable).
+Iran also developed a favorable reputation at the United Nations for reliable diplomacy.

-The Supreme Leader of Iran Sayyid Ali Hosseini Khamenei created a peaceful burgeoning liberal democracy in his country.
-It's modeled after the ones in Europe and the United States.
-There is a parliamentary voting system very similar to the British one.
-Although he has final say, the democracy has become an excellent system that Iran uses to select the entire rest of the government.
-It gives the population the opportunity to choose all of their own public servants and policies.
-The democratic system has also taught the population how to integrate into and work in other democratic ones.
+The Supreme Leader of Iran Sayyid Ali Hosseini Khamenei created a peaceful burgeoning liberal democracy within his country.
+It's modeled after the ones in Europe and the United States to some extent.
+A parliamentary voting system developed there very similar to the British one.
+Although he has always maintained final say, the democracy became an excellent system that Iran used to select the entire rest of the government.
+It gave and gives the population the opportunity to choose all of their own public servants and policies.
+The democratic system has also taught the population how to integrate into and work well in other democratic ones.

-Although the Iranian and United States governments aren’t ready to form an alliance, the truth is that they easily could.
-They share the same values and have a similar desire for peace.
-The Iranian government repeatedly says that it cares about "peace, freedom and justice."
-These are precisely the same values the Biden-Harris administration has extolled in public presentations.
+Although the Iranian and United States governments remained far from forming an alliance, the truth is that they easily could have.
+They have always shared the same fundamental values and have an always shown a similar desire for peace.
+The Iranian government repeatedly said that it cared about "peace, freedom and justice."
+Those were m precisely the same values the Biden-Harris administration extolled in public presentations.
 And the Iranian government created the same peace, freedom and justice that's enjoyed throughout the United States.
-There is consequently a tremendous opportunity for mutual understanding and lasting peace between the great nations.
+There seems to this writer to consequently have been a tremendous opportunity for mutual understanding and lasting peace between the great nations.

-The Iranian government also fully supports minority rights, which are important to the Biden administration in evaluating U.S. - Iranian relations.
-Iran has more progressive minority rights than anywhere else in the region.
-Women wear whatever they want.
-And people of various ethnicities enjoy full and equal rights, and participate equally in industry and government.
-There was a Jewish member of congress, for instance.
-There is a burgeoning Jewish population in Tehran.
+The Iranian government also fully supported minority rights, which were important to the Biden administration in evaluating U.S. - Iranian relations.
+Iran enjoyed more progressive on minority rights than any other country in the region.
+Women became permitted to wear whatever they wanted compared to elsewhere.
+And people of various ethnicities started to enjoy full and equal rights, and to participate equally in industry and government.
+A Jewish member of congress was elected m, for instance who supported the burgeoning Jewish population in Tehran.

-Islam is the official religion in Iran.
+Islam has long been the official religion in Iran.
 The Iranian government therefore convinces the population there to participate in democracy by calling it "Islamic."
 (Otherwise they would not.)
-This raised eyebrows in Israel, which considers itself a Jewish democracy, but shouldn't because Islam is a religion named for "peace."
-The Iranian government encourages peaceful participation in democracy by describing it this way.
-(Some Iranians are also Zoroastrians, and consequently believe in “good words, good thoughts and good deeds,” which all reflect exemplary integrity.)
+This raised eyebrows in Israel, which considers itself a Jewish democracy, but perhaps shouldn't have because Islam is a religion named for "peace."
+The Iranian government encouraged peaceful participation in democracy by describing it this way.
+(Some Iranians were also Zoroastrians, and consequently believe in “good words, good thoughts and good deeds,” which all reflect exemplary integrity as well.)

-Most democratically elected governments these days describe democracy theologically.
-Iran is far from alone in this regard.
-The United States does the same thing in distinguishing church from state but welcoming each new leader with a hand on a Christian Bible anyway.
-There's even a Christian religious motto in the United States found equivalently in Islamic religious texts and governments.
-The Israeli government of course declares that it’s Jewish.
-The tradition of democracy being theological is therefore essentially the same in the United States, Israel and Iran (though the predominating religion varies between them).
+Most democratically elected governments described democracy theologically.
+Iran was far from alone in this regard.
+The United States did the same thing in distinguishing church from state but welcoming each new leader with a hand on a Christian Bible anyway.
+There is even a Christian religious motto in the United States to this day found equivalently in Islamic religious texts and governments.
+The Israeli government of course declared that it was Jewish.
+The tradition of democracy being theological essentially became the same in the United States, Israel and Iran (though the predominating religion has always varied between them).

 Democracy wasn't easily achieved in Iran because of challenges from neighboring states.
 Just imagine attempting to hold successful elections near Iraq and Afghanistan, which were want of peace for decades.
 It's a miracle and credit to the Iranian government that there's voting in the country after the country absorbed their share of the exodus of armed gangs from Iraq.

-(Deterrence sometimes creates an unsavory image that Israel and Iran have for one another.
-They even deny the truth of each other's democracies.
-To some extent this is beyond either country’s control because Iran and Israel used to attribute to one another behavior that neither initiated.
+(Deterrence sometimes created an unsavory image that Israel and Iran had for one another.
+They even denied the truth of each other's democracies.
+To some extent this was beyond either country’s control because Iran and Israel used to attribute to one another behavior that neither initiated.
 Misunderstandings sometimes resulted.
 Eventually the entire countries will joyously realize they share the same great values, governing systems and desire to help everyone.)

 The Obama-Biden administration was culturally sensitive and desirous of peace.
 They understood that Islam is a religion of peace.
-They also understood that the Iranian government is loved by many people.
+They also understood that the Iranian government is loved by many people in the region and beyond.
 The Obama-Biden administration also felt that the Islamic Iranian government was attempting to do something peaceful and wonderful for their people.
 They wanted Iran to prosper to help stem the flow or Iraqi refugees into Europe.
 They therefore negotiated an ending of the isolating sanctions on Iran in a peace deal.

 President Obama understood that Iranians may have had nothing whatsoever to do with the events of September 2001, and was open to peace with all peaceful Islamic nations.
 The Obama-Biden administration's peace deal with Iran was called The Joint Comprehensive Plan of Action (JCPOA).
 It was agreed to by Iran.
 The peace agreement gave the Obama-Biden administration visibility into Iran's energy production.
 Iran promised to limit certain aspects of their behavior.
 President Obama lifted sanctions as a result.
 President Obama probably felt that Iran would quickly develop successful diplomatic relations with all other countries once given the opportunity.
 He probably expected this to include improving relations between Iran and Israel.
 But Iran didn't improve relations with Israel.
 And the arrangement was vehemently objected to by the Israeli government and population instead.